 On May 21st, 1992, Johnny Carson ended his thirty-year stint as the host of The Tonight Show.
 This was a significant moment in television history, as it was arguably Carson who made late-night television a household, entertainment staple.

 For nearly three decades, Carson had woven himself into the nightly routine of millions of viewers.
 Featuring the most popular figures of the day, Caron’s list of guest celebrities, politicians, musicians, actors, and actresses stretches the length of the Hoover Dam.
 A born comic, Carson was astoundingly quick and shockingly witty.
-His on-set interviews only rivaling in humor his well-scripted stand-up routines.
+His on-set interviews only rival in humor his well-scripted stand-up routines.

 Astute, mentally nimble, and concise, Carson was able to cut to the comedic heart of any scenario.
 For many Americans, he was their metaphorical mouthpiece, vocalizing the collective thoughts of the common man.
 He was one of them, and yet not.
-For others, he was more akin to a guidepost or beacon, providing perspective, logical reason, and direction.
+For others, he was more akin to a guidepost or beacon, providing a perspective, logical reason, and direction.
 Many people made decisions based solely on the words of one, Mr. Johnny Carson.
 Sometimes, to disastrous effects.

 The Power of Suggestion